houqb/CoordAttention/README.md

 - SiLU activation (h_swish in the code) works better than ReLU6
 - Either horizontal or vertical direction attention performs the same to the SE attention
+- When applied to MobileNeXt, adding the attention block after the first depthwise 3x3 convolution works better

 ### Object detection